MarcusGalea/socialdata2024/_posts/2024-03-30-welcome-to-jekyll.markdown

 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`

+This is the crime data html file
+{% crime_data.html %}

 Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `MARKUP` is the file extension representing the format used in the file.
 After that, include the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.